UniversityMS/University-App/README.md

 Future imrovements that can be done in this project: add more acces levels, for students who will ba able to check their marks, search marks by subject and see who edit mark and the date when submitted.
 Add posobility for lecturers to mark attendance.
-Make information about evvents more interactive.
+Make information about events more interactive and nice looking, maybe like a calender.